What is the Debt Equity Ratio?

 The debt equity ratio is the ratio of how much a business owes (debt) compared to how much the owners have invested (equity).
+Consequently a high D/E ratio indicates that a business is relying heavily on debt to finance its operations and growth, whereas a low D/E ratio indicates that the business is primarily relying on equity financing.

 Debt Equity Ratio Formula